oasis-tcs/openc2-oc2ls/oc2ls.md

 **Usage Requirements:**

-* If the command_id field is present, Producers SHOULD populate it with a Version 4 UUID as specified in RFC 4122 section 4.4
+* If the command_id field is present, a producer SHOULD populate it with a Version 4 UUID as specified in RFC 4122 section 4.4
-* If the command_id field is absent, Consumers MUST use the request_id of the message containing the command as the value of command_id.
+* If the command_id field is absent, a consumer MUST use the request_id of the message containing the command as the value of command_id.
 * Consumers MUST accept any valid RCID as the value of command_id

 #### 3.3.1.1 Action